 The Compliance Risk Type Framework sets out the overall risk management approach for Compliance Risk.
-Country Head of Legal & Compliance is the Risk Framework Owner (RFO) responsible for Compliance Risk.
+Assistant General Manager Responsible for Risk, Compliance and Internal Control is responsible for the Compliance Risk Framework.
 The Compliance function develops and deploys relevant policies and procedures to put in place standards and controls that the rest of the Bank must follow to ensure continued legal and regulatory compliance.
-Through a combination of control monitoring and attestation, the Country Head of Legal & Compliance ensures that all policies are operating as expected to mitigate the risk that they cover.
+Through a combination of control monitoring and attestation, the Country Head of Risk & Compliance ensures that all policies are operating as expected to mitigate the risk that they cover.